V. R. Lalithambika

 Dr.V.
 R. Lalithambika (born 1962) is an Indian engineer and scientist who has been working with the Indian Space Research Organisation (ISRO).
 She is a specialist in Advanced Launcher Technologies and was leading the Gaganyaan mission to send Indian astronauts to space by 2022.

 Early life

 Lalithambika was born in 1962 in Thiruvananthapuram, Kerala, India.
-The proximity of her house to the Thumba rocket testing centre got her fascinated towards ISRO, right from her childhood.
+The proximity of her house to the Thumba rocket testing centre got her fascinated by ISRO, right from her childhood.
 Her exposure to science started very early primarily because of her grandfather, who used to make gadgets like lenses, microscopes, etc at the house itself and also kept her updated about ISRO’s work.
 Her grandfather was a mathematician, an astronomer, and a gadget-maker.
 Her father was also an engineer.